Alek Skarlatos: International recognition

 After the events of August 22, 2015, Skarlatos and his friends received international attention for their actions in thwarting the attack.
 French president François Hollande awarded Skarlatos, Stone, and Sadler, as well as Norman, France's highest decoration, Knights of the Legion of Honour (Chevaliers de la Légion d'honneur).
-Hollande said the men "faced [off] with terror" and that they "gave us a lesson in courage, in will, and therefore in hope."
+Hollande said the men "gave us a lesson in courage, in will, and therefore in hope."
 French Interior Minister Bernard Cazeneuve and British Prime Minister David Cameron praised the men for their bravery.

 The White House expressed gratitude for "courage and quick thinking of several passengers, including U.S. service members, who selflessly subdued the attacker..."
 U.S. President Barack Obama telephoned the three Americans, thanking them for their heroic actions.
 General Philip M. Breedlove of the U.S. European Command in Stuttgart, added his praise, calling the three Americans heroes for their actions which "clearly illustrate the courage and commitment our young men and women have all the time, whether they are on duty or on leave."

 Kevin Johnson, mayor of Sacramento, California, held a parade to honor Skarlatos, Sadler, Stone, and the victims of the September 11 attacks.
-Megyn Kelly of Fox News Channel's The Kelly File asked Skarlatos whether he had a different appreciation of the 9/11 terrorist attacks.
-"I feel so much more connected to terrorist attacks and things like that, and victims of terrorist attacks," Skarlatos said.
-"That easily could have been us if any one of six or seven things went a different way."
+During interviews Skarlatos stated, "I feel so much more connected to terrorist attacks and things like that, and victims of terrorist attacks...
+That easily could have been us if any one of six or seven things went a different way."
+The three men would later release a book on the first anniversary of the thwarted attack titled The 15:17 to Paris with journalist Jeffrey E. Stern detailing their stories.

-Military and media career

-Military

-Skarlatos joined the Oregon Army National Guard in 2012, achieving the rank of Specialist.
-He completed a nine-month deployment in Afghanistan with the National Guard's 186th Infantry Regiment, 41st Infantry Brigade Combat Team in 2015.
-The acting adjutant general of Oregon Guard referred to Skarlatos as "a true citizen soldier who displayed the courage each of us would hope to find in ourselves."
-A month prior to the terrorist event on the high-speed train in France, Skarlatos had reenlisted for an additional twoyears.
-He left military service in November 2017.

-Television

-In October 2016, it was announced that Skarlatos, Spencer Stone and Anthony Sadler would make an appearance on Who Wants to Be a Millionaire as a part of the show's special "Hometown Heroes" week which would premiere on October 31, 2016.

-Dancing with the Stars

-Skarlatos was a competitor in season 21 of Dancing with the Stars.
-He was partnered with professional dancer Lindsay Arnold.
-He said that he was inspired to participate on the show by Noah Galloway, a soldier who was on the previous season of the series.
-Skarlatos and Arnold made it to the finals of the show and finished in third place.